OpenCTI-Platform/opencti/docs/docs/usage/import-automated.md

 2. TAXII collection: Enter the ID of the TAXII collection to be ingested.
 For collections from another OpenCTI instance, the ID follows the format `426e3acb-db50-4118-be7e-648fab67c16c`.
 3. Authentication type (if necessary): Enter the authentication type.
 For non-public collections from another OpenCTI instance, the authentication type is "Bearer token."
 Enter the token of a user with access to the collection (similar to the point 2 of the Live streams configuration above).

+!!! note "TAXII root API URL"

+    Many ISAC TAXII configuration instructions will provide the URL for the collection or discovery service.
+In these cases, remove the last path segment from the TAXII Server URL in order to use it in OpenCTI. eg. use https://[domain]/tipapi/tip21, and not https://[domain]/tipapi/tip21/collections.

 Additional configuration options:

 - User responsible for data creation: Define the user responsible for creating data received from this TAXII feed.
 Best practice is to dedicate one user per source for organizational clarity.
 Please [see the section "Best practices" below](import-automated.md#best-practices-section) for more information.